gwax/www-gwax/posts/2004/03/zen-good-buddhism-bad.rst

 even though it uses very different methods than many other religions and once converted it will try to hold you and keep itself alive.
-Remember, what I said at the beginning of this paragraph, religions are strong ideas, many have been alive and evolving for millenia.
+Remember, what I said at the beginning of this paragraph, religions are strong ideas, many have been alive and evolving for millennia.

 So to use a bad analogy, my idea system was just chilling with its good friend Samurai history and Samurai history said, hey let me introduce you to my good friend Zen.
 My idea system and Zen hit it off pretty well, and are trying to get to know each other a little better.
-Zen was introducing my idea system of some of its friends, like Buddhism, and my idea system initally liked Buddhism, kind of cool guy.
+Zen was introducing my idea system of some of its friends, like Buddhism, and my idea system initially liked Buddhism, kind of cool guy.
 Then Buddhism started to get on my idea systems nerves and my idea system was all like, I just want to be friends.
 My idea system and Zen are still seeing each other and maybe things will work out for them, they're still in